Des Fothergill: Football career

-In 1938, Fothergill was once again a dominant member of the side, winning his second consecutive Copeland Trophy at the age of 18, and two years later, in 1940, Fothergill won his third Copeland Trophy.
+In 1938, Fothergill was once again a dominant member of the side, winning his second consecutive Copeland Trophy at the age of 18, and two years later, in 1940, Fothergill won his third Copeland Trophy and topped the clubʼs goalkicking with 56.

 Also in 1940, Fothergill and South Melbourne player Herbie Matthews tied for first place in Brownlow Medal voting with a then-record 32 votes.
 At the time, neither player won the Brownlow Medal itself, as their records could not be separated on countback and there was no provision for a shared medal, but both men were awarded Brownlow Medals in 1989 when the VFL decided to retrospectively eliminate the countback from the award.

+1937 Best First-Year Players

+In September 1937, The Argus selected Fothergill in its team of 1937's first-year players.

 Switch to Williamstown and war service

 In 1941, Fothergill followed teammate and friend Ron Todd to Victorian Football Association (VFA) club Williamstown without receiving a clearance from the VFL, as many other high-profile League players had done during the VFA's throw-pass era.
 In his sole season with Williamstown, he won the Recorder Cup and VFA Medal as best and fairest in the VFA, polling a record 62 votes and winning by a huge margin of 29 votes.
 In his 20 games, Fothergill kicked 78 goals and also won the Williamstown best and fairest award.
-He was made vice-captain but captained the side for much of the season due to the absence of captain-coach, Gordon Ogden, due to illness, injuries, business committments and a two-match suspension.
+He was made vice-captain but captained the side for much of the season due to the absence of captain-coach, Gordon Ogden, due to illness, injuries, business commitments and a two-match suspension.
 Fothergill had signed with Williamstown until the end of 1943, but when VFA competition was suspended from 1942 until 1944 due to World War II, his career at Williamstown came to an end as the contract he signed had lapsed.
 He joined the army in 1942, and was forced to move on after a knee injury when in Darwin, Northern Territory.

 Return to Collingwood

-In 1945, Fothergill returned to the VFL – back at Collingwood, having never formally been cleared from the club.
+When the VFA resumed competition in 1945, Fothergill, having never formally been cleared from the club, returned to Collingwood that season after his three-year VFL ban for crossing without a clearance expired.
 He dominated at half-forward for the club again, despite being slower and having injury problems.
-He kicked 62 goals in 45 games after the war, and he was the VFL's leading goalkicker in the 1946 home-and-home season, although he ultimately finished second for the League's Leading Goalkicker Medal after his total was passed in the finals by Essendon's Bill Brittingham.
+In 1946 Fothergill kicked 62 goals in seventeen games and was the VFL's leading goalkicker in the home-and-home season, although he ultimately finished second for the League's Leading Goalkicker Medal after his total was passed in the finals by Essendon's Bill Brittingham.
 He was forced to retire in 1947 due to a leg injury.
 Fothergill was named in the Collingwood Team of the Century, and was inducted into the Australian Football Hall of Fame in 2000.
-The award for the best young player in the modern Victorian Football League (which is the successor to the former VFA) is named the Fothergill-Round Medal in honour of Fothergill and Barry Round.
+The award for the best young player in the modern Victorian Football League (which is the successor to the former VFA) is named the Fothergill–Round–Mitchell Medal in honour of Fothergill, Barry Round and Sam Mitchell.